education.vic.gov.au

 The careers practitioner implements the school’s career education program, which includes:

-• delivering My Career ExplorationExternal Link to students in Year 7 and 8 to encourage students to learn more about themselves — their interests, skills and strengths and to explore the world of work
+• supporting teachers to deliver Careers EducationExternal Link lessons to encourage students to learn more about themselves – their interests, skills and strengths and to explore the world of work

 • supporting all Year 7 to 12 students in government secondary schools to access My Career PortfolioExternal Link , an online resource used to create and update their career action plans, store files related to their course and career planning and get links to current careers information and resources